ChrisRenfrow/zulipsis/README.md

 ```

 ## Disclaimer

 Use this software at your own discretion.
-At the time of writing I've spent only a few hours writing this, there are likely bugs.
-This program makes use of your personal Zulip access key, which is effectively a password to your Zulip account to potentially perform destructive operations on your behalf.
+There are likely bugs.
+This program makes use of your personal Zulip access key, which is effectively a password to your Zulip account that allows potentially destructive operations on your behalf.
 I encourage you to read the code before running.
-If you have any questions or concerns please feel free to open a new issue or send me an email.
+If you have any questions or concerns please feel free to open a new issue or send me an email explaining the issue.

 ## Usage